Cute Is What We Aim For: The Same Old Blood Rush with a New Touch (2006–2008)

 In November 2005, it was announced that the band would be heading into the studio with producer Matt Squire in 2006 to record their debut studio album.
 In February 2006, they travelled to Beltsville, Maryland to record the album at Squire's studio, Salad Days Studios.
 On March 26, the song "The Curse of Curves" was made available for streaming via the group's PureVolume page.
 In April, the band joined Punchline, Valencia and New Atlantic on tour, alongside the Audition and appeared at the HFStival.
 In June, they embarked on a US tour with Anberlin, Jonezetta, and Blackpool Lights.
 On June 20, the group released their debut studio album, The Same Old Blood Rush with a New Touch, debuting at number 75 on the Billboard 200 selling nearly 14,000 copies in its first week.
 It became the fastest-selling debut in Fueled by Ramen's history, a record previously held by Panic! at the Disco.
 In August and September, the band supported Paramore on their tour of the US.
 On September 4, "There's a Class For This" was released onto iTunes as the lead single from the album.
 In October, the group performed a few headlining shows in the UK, before supporting Paramore on their UK tour.
 On October 18, it was announced that Cimato had left the band to return to school and was replaced by Jack Marin of October Fall.
 In October and November, the group supported Hellogoodbye on their tour of the US.

 On February 5, 2007, "Newport Living" was released as the album's second single.
 From February to March, the band embarked on a headlining US tour with support from This Providence and All Time Low.
 They later co-headlined the Alternative Press tour with Circa Survive, with support from As Tall as Lions and Envy on the Coast from March to April.
 In April 2007, Marin announced he was departing the group due to "some personal issues with another member," leading to Cimato's return.
 On April 9, "The Curse of Curves" was released as the third and final single from the album.
 From June to August, they performed at the 2007 Vans Warped Tour.
 During this tour, Dave Melillo was added to the group as an additional guitarist.
 The band supported Fall Out Boy on their US tour from October to December.
 Around this time, Cimato had left the band again and Melillo would take over on bass.
+Cimato later formed a new band called Lovey in late 2015.